bigtbigtbigt/squarespace-custom-event-table/README.md

 ### Local Server

-Use Node SquareSpace Server by kitajchuk to run SquareSpace locally
+Use Node SquareSpace Server by kitajchuk to run SquareSpace locally.
+Instructions may be found at

 https://github.com/kitajchuk/node-squarespace-server